Last updated on July 28th, 2023 at 01:43 pm

 Benefits In Money

-This benefit specifically is for the 84 days of salary in the case of maternity or the in-money subsidy when the worker is incapacitated by disease.
+This benefit is explicitly for the 84 days of salary in the case of maternity or the in-money subsidy when the worker is incapacitated by disease.

 - Employer contribution: 0.7% of the BLS.